Laboratory Procedures Before Trying Long Essays

 - Examples: Whip mix articulator:

-- Non- Arcon Articulator:
+- Non-Arcon Articulator:

-- It is reverse of TMJ
+- It is the reverse of TMJ

 - Examples: Hanau H series